 Organ selling is illegal in Nepal.
 Thus we see people asking for help in many cases.
 Usually, family members donate organs if they match.
 There are rules in the Human Organ Transplant Act to control and guide these activities.
 All these demands of organs are there in the black market because there are fewer donors.
 It is highly encouraged that people donate organs when possible.
 For example, people sign up for donating eyes at Tilganga.
 Family members donate organs of their loved ones when they die in an accident.
 Cadaveric donation is another great way to help others.

-NGO, INGO, and Government
+Involvement of NGO, INGO, and Government

 There is very high demand from the Indian market and the victim are people of rural areas.
 The main cause if illiteracy and obviously poor economic condition of people.
 The compelling factor is survival and food which they buy from that money.
 People with just one kidney of such areas have a lot of problems.
 The poor people need to work hard and with one kidney it is harder on them.
 Their health also gets worse as they don’t get good nutritious food.
 On top of that, some victims spend their money on alcohol and degrade their health further.